sters/gomail/README.md

 is easy to implement other methods for sending emails using a local Postfix, an API, etc.

-It requires Go 1.2 or newer.
-With Go 1.5, no external dependencies are used.
+It requires Go 1.18 or newer.

 ## Features

 Gomail supports:

 - Attachments
 - Embedded images
 - HTML and text templates